tobiasritscher/ServerlessProjects/README.md

 ### [Docker-compose file](https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab07/docker-compose)
 The docker compose file defines the frontend and the db (backend) this has been converted to Kubernetes manifest file: https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab07/Kubernetes for uploading to the ZHAW Cloud Lab

+Deploying on the ZHAW Cloud Lab did not work.
+Following this [tutorial](https://info.cloudlab.zhaw.ch/pages/k8s.html) we got stuck at the step to download the credentials.
+It either does not exist in the current UI version or it seems like we don't have permission.